 Most free bets we use are SNR.

 In relation to a matched betting free bet – the free bet stake is returned along with any winnings, just like a normal bet.
 This is quite rare as bookies don’t usually return the stake within a promotion or offer.

 In relation to a betting exchange – our bet is unmatched until it has been accepted by the exchange.

 If your bet is unmatched it’s probably due to a lack of liquidity in the market.
 If this is the case, I suggest you pick a market with more popularity and therefore higher liquidity.

 When you start out with anything new – whether that’s a new job or hobby, there’s always some kind of learning curve with new terms and concepts to get your head around.

 That’s why it’s important to summon the help of experts in the field and that’s where a matched betting service comes in handy.

-I hope this matched betting explained article has given you a better understanding of the most important concepts and key terms we use.
+I hope this matched betting article has given you a better understanding of how the overall process works along with some of the key concepts and terms we use.